Home | About Pop-ups | Articles | My Collections | Multimedia | Links | MBS | The Popuplady |

 A Life in Pop-ups

 Although frustrated by her mono-lingualism, Ellen still accepts the challenge of pursuing art, books, ephemera, and objects designed by Czech artist, Vojtěch Kubašta, the paper engineer in whom she specializes.
 She has realized her dream to have a retrospective exhibition of Kubašta’s work from her collection.
 In 2005, The Popuplady and Jim Findlay mounted a 150 item exhibit, with memorabilia and art from his daughter’s archives, at the Bienes Center in Ft.
 Lauderdale, FL.
 The accompanying 4-color catalog has a pop-up designed by Kubašta.
-The catalog won the Ellen LoPresti award [honorable mention] presented by ARLIS-SE chapter.
+The catalog for the exhibit, Pop-ups from Prague: A Centennial Celebration of the Graphic Artistry of Vojtěch Kubašta (1914-1992), held at the Grolier Club Jan.
+23-March 15, 2014 won the Ellen LoPresti award presented by ARLIS.
 In February and October, 2001, Ms. Rubin appeared on the Martha Stewart Show discussing the history of pop-up books.
 In December, 2004, she appeared on CBS Sunday Morning.

 Ms. Rubin writes, curates and lectures on subjects relating to her collection.
 Also in 2004, Ellen published her first book, The Hanukkah Puzzle Book, A Book in 8 Parts for 8 Days of Fun! by Pitspopany Press.
-It is not a pop-up but a toy-book, with 8 individual books shaped as puzzle pieces telling the story of Hanukkah and its traditions.The oldest book in The Popuplady’s collection is Sacrobosco’s Sphaera (1547).
+It is not a pop-up but a toy-book, with 8 individual books shaped as puzzle pieces telling the story of Hanukkah and its traditions.The oldest books in The Popuplady’s collection are Regiomontanus’ Kalendarium (1482) and Sacrobosco’s Sphaera (1547).
 She is always looking to move the ‘timeline’ of her collection as far back as possible, hunting for items that have shaped the history of pop-ups.
 Seeking out ephemera is always great fun.
-She is tickled to find movable postcards, promotional items, and advertisements.
+She is tickled to find movable postcards, promotional items, advertisements, and “adult” material.
+December 1, 2023 – February 11, 2023, Ellen mounted another exhibit at the Grolier Club, Animated Advertising: 200 Years of Premiums, Promos, and Pop-ups.
+Over 100 advertising-relatied items dating back to 1826 were presented.
+A color catalog with advertising’s history was also created.
+Videos of presentations from these Grolier events may be found online.